bkarpati/git_workshop/sequioa/trunk.md

 Greatly improve resistance to overheating in fire situation.

-### Redcuded sap content
+### Reduced sap content

-Keeping the `bark` dry means we leave less opporunities for things to catch on fire.
+Keeping the `bark` dry means we leave less opportunities for things to catch on fire.